 Issuing additional shares of SoundHound AI's capital stock, other equity securities, or securities convertible into equity may dilute the economic and voting rights of our existing stockholders, reduce the market price of our Class A Common Stock, or both.
 Debt securities convertible into equity could be subject to adjustments in the conversion ratio pursuant to which certain events may increase the number of equity securities issuable upon conversion.
 Preferred stock, if issued, could have a preference with respect to liquidating distributions or a preference with respect to dividend payments that could limit our ability to pay dividends to the holders of our Class A Common Stock.
 SoundHound AI's decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, which may adversely affect the amount, timing, or nature of our future offerings.
-As a result, holders of SoundHound AI's Class A Common Stock and dilute their percentage ownership.
+As a result, holders of SoundHound AI's Class A Common Stock bear the risk that SoundHound AI's future offerings may reduce the market price of SoundHound AI's Class A Common Stock and dilute their percentage ownership.